-The Bengal breed was originally derived from crossing domestic cats with Asian Leopard cats (pictured left), a small (7-12 lbs) wild cat.
-After years of selective breeding, there are now outrageously rosetted, exotic looking Bengals, with all those wild looks and wonderful, friendly personalities.
+The Bengal breed was originally derived from crossing domestic cats with Asian Leopard cats (pictured left), a small (7-12 lb) wild cat.
+After years of selective breeding and many generations removed, there are now outrageously rosetted, exotic looking Bengals, with all those wild looks and wonderful, friendly personalities.
 There are lots of sites with more information on the Bengal breed, you can e-mail me with questions lileopardcat@earthlink.net or surf the web for what you are looking for!

 You think you are ready for a Bengal?
 Be warned!
 They can be very active cats who, for example, may find it good fun to make mad dashes back and forth through your house, perhaps knocking things over!
 The plus side: It's loads of laughs to watch them do flips after their favorite toy for hours at a time.
 They have also been known to love water, so don't be surprised if they decided to climb right in the bath tub or shower with you!